staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 Starting with the first version published version a bunch of use-cases are already available:

-- `PHP Version Migrations`: helps updating the PHP version according to the official php.net migration guide
+- `PHP Version Migrations`: helps migrate your source according to the official php.net migration guides
 - `Unify Code Quality:` ensures code in your project adheres to the coding standards and best practices
 - `Remove Dead Code:` identifying and removing code that is no longer used
 - `Infer Type Declarations:` infer native return-types or parameter-types of methods&functions to improve type coverage